tmtxt/tmtxt.github.com/_drafts/2016-05-08-jekyll-ios-be-geek-on-the-go.md

 [Working copy](https://appsto.re/vn/xONC1.i) by Anders Borum is a quite good choice.
 You have the option to pay $14.99 in order to unlock the push feature.
 Actually, you **have to** pay.
 Who can use git without push feature :LOL:

+For me, this's quite adequate.
+All the steps to clone and push from Github are set up automatically, just input your credential and done.
+It just took me few minutes to get used to the UI.
+There are Git2Go with the same price, but I'm satisfy with this so will leave Git2Go for next chance.

+![working copy][wc1]

+![working copy][wc2]